Dlut-lab-zmn/SRS-ME/README.md

 <img src = 'images/fig1_m.pdf'>
 </div>

+Issues:
-To tackle issues of significantly affecting the overall model performance and overlooking the practical challenges associated with iterative concept erasure and subsequent restoration, we propose Concept-irrelevant Erasure (CiE) and Separable Concept Erasure (SepCE).
+* affect the overall model performance when erasing concepts;
+* overlook the challenges associated with iterative concept erasure and subsequent restoration.

+We propose
+* Concept-irrelevant Erasure (CiE);
+* Separable Concept Erasure (SepCE).

 CiE can preserve overall model performance and effectively eliminate concepts, which includes a direction term and momentum statistics to guide the generation of concept-irrelevant representations.
 Building upon CiE, SepCE separates optimizable model weights, with each weight term corresponding to a specific concept erasure without affecting generative performance on other concepts.
 To this end, distinct basic solution sets are constructed for different concepts, and each weight is reconstructed as a linear combination of its corresponding set.

+Efficacy of our approaches in
+* eliminating concepts;
+* preserving model performance;
-Experiments demonstrate the efficacy of our approaches in eliminating concepts, preserving model performance, and offering flexibility in the erasure or recovery of various concepts.
+* offering flexibility in the erasure or recovery of various concepts.

 ## Fine-tuned Weights